The Clean Slate Collection

 Bench made by hand in America

 South + English is all about fresh starts.
 Forward is the only direction co-founders Palmer Smith and David Ebbetts know.
 So, it’s perhaps no surprise that the first S+E collection is called Clean Slate.
 Each piece feels fresh, modern and in the moment.
 Yet, Clean Slate designs echo traditional forms and the manufacturing process is classic old school.
-Each solid wood piece is made to order in the American Middle West, bench-made by skilled artisans.
+Each solid wood piece is bench-made to order in America by skilled craftspeople.

 Our place in the scheme of things: Residential design & hospitality

 Every collection has its niche.
 The essential DNA of the Clean Slate collection make it an especially ideal choice for residential designers and hospitality.
 Every piece stands apart.
 Finishes are nuanced, hardware is just right, customization is embraced, and lead times are reliably about 8 weeks from order finalization.
 It’s a go-to for the professional designer.

 ON LIFE & DESIGN

 English: I believe in change.
 Palmer does as well, but his embrace is charmingly impetuous; mine is more strategic.
 For me, change is the compass.
 It’s where I look for guidance.
 So, the notion of reinvention – starting with a clean slate – absolutely resonates with me, and Palmer too.
 Clean Slate puts a name to both a philosophy of life and a furniture collection.

 South: Well, I think every day is a new beginning.
 That said, there are hardcore on-steroids NEW beginnings.
 David and I had both recently stepped back from longtime career positions.
 That’s always, eye-opening!
 So many question marks.
 So many opportunities.
 The result of our cleaning the slate process – lots of soul searching and planning – is the company we call South + English.